Join us on Crowdin to translate QOwnNotes

 For plural please add the appropriate translation each in the corresponding block.

-You get to deal with the language that this software speaks and learn a lot about terms and the insides of the project.
+You will deal with the language of this software, learn new terms and receive a lot of inside information about the project.